tnelson/CS1710FinalProject/README.md

 The Operating System is the fundamental core of all modern computing devices.
 It handles memory allocation for the hundreds of processes that run concurently on a modern machine.
 It is critical that this works perfectly with no bugs for two primary reasons:

-1.Safety: Any error in kernel code or memory management renders any notion of security irrelevant.
+1. Safety: Any error in kernel code or memory management renders any notion of security irrelevant.
 It is critical that memory isolation and security is strictly enforced
-2.Correctness : Errors at the kernel level make building reliable code immensely difficult if not impossible
+2. Correctness : Errors at the kernel level make building reliable code immensely difficult if not impossible

 ## Our Model
 Due to the immense scope of the problem we take a very abstract view and model only certain specific operations.
 Our model can